ISMA provides a variety of resources for physicians. Click on the tabs above to learn more.

 COVID-19 Resources.
 ISMA wants to ensure Indiana physicians have access to the most relevant and up-to-date information on the 2019 Novel Coronavirus (COVID-19).

-Support:Two licensed clinical social workers on our staff administer the Physician Assistance Program, which assists physicians with consultation, screening, referral and case management related to alcohol, drug use and mental health disorders and physical illnesses.
-Our Doctor Your Spirit web pages contain articles and links to podcasts, assessments and other aids for physicians facing challenges in the areas of burnout, wellness and civility.
+Support:The ISMA Physician Assistance Program provides physicians with consultation, screening, referral and case management, as needed, for substance use and mental health disorders, behavioral issues, and physical illnesses.
+The program is supported by a physician consultant and staffed by two licensed clinical social workers and an administrative assistant.
+Our Doctor Your Spirit web web pages contain articles and links to podcasts, assessments and other aids to help physicians facing challenges in the areas of burnout, wellness and civility.

 Discounts.
 A partnership with Office Depot provides discounts of 5 to 55 percent on office supply items and up to 30 percent on technology solutions.
 And, the Indiana Drug Card will provide you and your patients with savings of up to 75 percent on prescription medications at more than 68,000 pharmacies across the country.